Airborne Electromagnetic (AEM) Survey

 Understanding the hydrogeologic framework of Lewis & Clark NRD is important due to a highly diverse geologic makeup of the region as a result of how geologic material was laid down.
 Development of the hydrogeologic framework provides staff and directors the ability to better comprehend and therefore better manage the groundwater resources of the district.

 This survey covered the Bazile Groundwater Management Area (BGMA) as well as the Creighton Water System and West Knox Rural Water System.

-This survey covered the parts of the southern portion of Cedar & Knox Counties.
+This survey covered parts of the southern portion of Cedar & Knox Counties.

 Planned Lewis & Clark NRD 2018 AEM Survey

-To be completed during the summer of 2018 with data available in mid to late 2019 will include a 3 mile grid of norther Cedar and Knox county and focused surveys in areas of interest where little is known about the extent of the aquifer and it's connection to the surface.
+To be completed during the summer of 2018, the survey will include a 3 mile grid of northern Cedar and Knox county as well as focused surveys in areas of interest because little is known about the extent of the aquifer and it's connection to the surface.

 Equipment used in conduction AEM surveys

 Preparing the hoop shaped geophysical device for surveying.

 A hoop shaped geophysical device which contains sensors is suspended beneath a helicopter used to conduct surveys.